cfye14/GnCD_CourseProject/CodeBook.md

 </body>
 </html>

-The following descriptions are taken directly from the 'features_info.txt' file supplied for the project
+The following descriptions are taken directly from the 'features_info.txt' file supplied for the project.

 Time vs frequency domain explained: "These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise."

-*"the body linear acceleration and angular velocity were derived in time to obtain Jerk signals"
+* "the body linear acceleration and angular velocity were derived in time to obtain Jerk signals"

-**"Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm"
+** "Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm"